KonradHoeffner/tempoguide/index.md

 Eco:

 * Hydroblast: Look at combined amount of Moon, Sneak (not Omni), red Daze, red Painter and red Storm.
-I’ll play 0-2 copies depending on the metagame share.
+I’ll play 0-2 copies depending on the meta game share.
-* Consign to Memory: After Eldrazi’s ban, this is mainly a hatecard for Mystic Forge.
+* Consign to Memory: After Eldrazi’s ban, this is mainly a hate card for Mystic Forge.
 It also helps vs. Painter, Lands and D+T, so the combined amount of those + Forge is what you need to think about.
-* Cursed Totem: This card is viable if your metagame has both Cradle Control, Breakfast and Bant Nadu - maybe with some bad decks like Goblins (Skirk Prospector) or oldschool D+T (Mother) mixed in.
+* Cursed Totem: This card is viable if your meta game has both Cradle Control, Breakfast and Bant Nadu - maybe with some bad decks like Goblins (Skirk Prospector) or old school D+T (Mother) mixed in.
 Two mana is a lot for a niche card.
-* Counterbalance: I liked this card quite a bit in Izzet where you also have Chaneller to manipulate your top card.
+* Counterbalance: I liked this card quite a bit in Izzet where you also have Channeler to manipulate your top card.
 Furthermore, Dimir has a wider range of MV which makes Counterbalance less reliable for the cheap MVs.
 We also want to fetch swamp sometimes (Izzet plays 0 mountains), so UU is rough.
 * Damping Sphere: Maybe some combination of 12-post, Forge and Storm can warrant this card.
 * Engineered Explosives: I mainly view this as Chalice removal that can randomly kill Rhinos, Constructs or Empty goblins.
 * Force of Negation: Great card to fight Show and Tell, Chalice, Forge, Storm and other combo decks.
 Always worth 2 slots for me.
 * 1B removal: My current favorite is Edict which can kill walkers (mainly Tamiyo and Karn, but also against bad decks with Teferi and Narset) and doesn’t give bonus to Nadu.
 It sometimes can’t kill the Murktide on the field which is a shame.
 The other ones have to do with the amount of Voidwalker/Bombardier/Brazen vs. Dreadnought/Painter/Constructs in your meta.
 * Harbinger of the Seas: I love this card.
-It punishes bad manabases out of control, Breakfast and Sagas (not for long). (this was written before the rules change)
+It punishes bad mana bases out of control, Breakfast and Sagas (not for long). (this was written before the rules change)

 * Graveyard hate: Online, I like focusing on graveyard hate that lets me keep hands on the draw vs. Oops (Faerie, Surgical, Leyline).
 In paper, you can play your Cages to have crossover against Zenith.
 * Null Rod: Great card these days.
 Mystic Forge is top8’ing every week, and Oops’ sideboard plan is now Belcher.
 It also beats bad Storm decks.
 * Pithing Needle: This is a good one that will always find a use.
 Saga, Nomad, Ring, Lands etc etc. It’s often good deckbuilding to play it.
 * Spell Pierce/Flusterstorm: I don’t like the one-mana counters because they force me to hold up mana.
 Every mana unused in today’s Magic gets you closer to losing.
 Forces, Daze and Thoughtseize will cover for me.
-* Subtlety: If the metagame was heavy Oops AND had a stompy deck with Cavern, I like this card.
+* Subtlety: If the meta game was heavy Oops AND had a stompy deck with Cavern, I like this card.
 * Thoughtseize: Playing 4th Thoughtseize in the sideboard will often be bad deckbuilding.
 It’s fine in a lot of places, but will never shine enough to warrant a sideboard slot.
 If you like it, play 4 in the main.
-* Toxic Deluge: Combination of Cradle, D+T, Bant Nadu and some Energy in your metagame, and you can play this.
+* Toxic Deluge: Combination of Cradle, D+T, Bant Nadu and some Energy in your meta game, and you can play this.
 * Tsabo’s Web: As you mentioned, heavy amount of Lands with a shift back to Rishadan Port is what you need.

 ## Not Recommended Sideboard Cards